thoughtbot/ember-cli-rails/README.md

 ##### options

-- app - this represents the name of the Ember CLI application.
+- `app` - this represents the name of the Ember CLI application.

+- `build_timeout` - seconds to allow Ember to build the application before timing out

-- path - the path where your Ember CLI application is located.
+- `path` - the path where your Ember CLI application is located.
 The default value is the name of your app in the Rails root.

-- enable - a lambda that accepts each request's path.
+- `enable` - a lambda that accepts each request's path.
 The default value is a lambda that returns `true`.

 ```ruby